Stop Overpacking: 10 Vacation Outfits That Actually Fit in Your Bag

 Why I Finally Broke Up With the Giant Suitcase

-Then I realized: I don’t want to spend my vacation managing my clothes.
+Then I realized: I don’t want to spend my vacation organizing my clothes.
 I don’t want to iron, and I definitely don’t want to wonder if this yellow top goes with these blue shorts.

 10 Outfits to Save Your Summer